nogibjj/John_Coogan_IndividualProject1/README.md

 * (a test has yet to be implemented)

-### Below is the output from the script/jupyter notebook:
+### Below is the output from the script/jupyter notebook which gives the count,mean,std,min, quartiles, and max for each variable:
               mpg   cylinders  displacement       weight  acceleration  \
 count  397.000000  397.000000    397.000000   397.000000    397.000000
 mean    23.515869    5.458438    193.532746  2970.261965     15.555668